Single-family detached home

-A stand-alone house (also called a single-detached dwelling, detached residence or detached house) is a free-standing residential building.
-It is sometimes referred to as a single-family home in contrast with a multi-family residential dwelling.
+A single-family detached home – also called a single-detached dwelling, single-family residence (SFR), separate house, or other similar terms – is a free-standing residential building.
+It is defined in opposition to a multi-family residential dwelling.

 Definitions

 The definition of this type of house may vary between legal jurisdictions or statistical agencies.
 The definition, however, generally includes two elements: